Mandarancio/OpenGOO/README.md

 _Martino_

 ## DEPENDENCIES

-* OpenAL
-* Freealut
 * Qt4 and QT4 opengl module
 * Gcc
 * QMake
 * Make

-## TO COMPILE
+## COMPILE AND RUN

-Go to the folder containing the source code [example OpenGOO-src]:
+In the folder containing the source code, where this README is located, type:

-    cd ~/OpenGOO/OpenGOO-src
     qmake
     make

-You can find the detailed procedure in the [wiki](https://github.com/Mandarancio/OpenGOO/wiki/How-to-start) page.

-## TO RUN

-##Make sure the required files are in the same folder of the executable:##

-* menu.index
-* the .svg level files (not in a subfolder)
-* the 'resources' folder.

-Then go to the folder containing the executable:

-(if you are on OpenGOO/OpenGOO-src folder)

-    cd ..
+then execute the game with:

     ./OpenGOO

 There are some flags that you can activate:

-    -debug  (for more debug output)
+    -debug  (activates the debug output)
-    -fps    (to know the fps)
+    -fps    (shows the framerate per second)
-    -opengl (use opengl for more performances)
+    -opengl (opengl mode)

     example:
     ./Opengoo -opengl -debug

+## CUSTOM LEVELS

+Put your own levels in the 'Levels' folder and execute the game.